-- 1. Insert the collet removal tool into one of the holes in the plunger collet nut and loosen the collet nut from the intermediate rod.
-Insert the collet removal tool through the access hole in the collet nut and pry against the collet to loosen.
-If necessary, turn the pump crankshaft by hand to retract the rod and remove the collet and the collet nut. - 2.
-Break loose but do not unscrew the intermediate rod. - 3.
-Push the plunger forward through the packing retainer.
+1. Use the packing nut wrench to loosen the plunger collet nut from the intermediate rod.
+Use a punch or screwdriver to remove the plunger collet.
+Insert the collet removal tool through the access hole in the rod and pry against the collet to loosen.
+If necessary, turn the pump crankshaft by hand to retract the rod and remove the collet and the collet nut.